New Mobile Phone Laws in WA

 We Can Help

 Andrew Williams represents clients in all courts for criminal and traffic related charges.
-As an experienced traffic lawyer, Andrew is passionate about attaining the best possible outcome for his clients.
+As an experienced lawyer, Andrew is passionate about attaining the best possible outcome for his clients.
 He is a phone call away and will provide sensible, easy to understand legal advice as well as committed and determined representation on all traffic and driving related matters.